ansarali41/mini-ecommerce/API_TESTING_GUIDE.md

 -   **401 Unauthorized**: Make sure you've logged in and the token is valid
 -   **403 Forbidden**: The authenticated user doesn't have permission for this action
 -   **404 Not Found**: The requested resource doesn't exist
+-   **400 Bad Request**: Check request data - common with stock validation errors
 -   **500 Server Error**: Check the backend server logs for details

+## Stock-Related Error Messages

+When testing stock-related functionality, look for these specific error messages:

+-   `Insufficient stock for product`: Occurs when trying to order more units than available
+-   `Stock cannot be negative`: Model validation error when attempting to set negative stock

 ## Modifying Requests